fhavrlent/antihossbot/README.md

 most of the code was yonked, dont @ me

 To run this, you need working Node.js hosting with HTTPS enabled.
+Recommending free AWS EC2 tier, nginx as proxy and Let's Encrypt.

 Register new application on Twitch